 Dr. Cesar Maldonado

 In 2014, he was elected to the Board of Directors of the non-profit Houston Technology Center, the largest technology incubator and accelerator in Texas, and to the Texas Tech University Industrial Engineer Academy.
 In 2017, the Texas Higher Education Coordinating Board appointed Dr. Maldonado to its Community and Technical College Formula Advisory Committee.
 His business experience encompasses strategic planning, project management, infrastructure design, industrial systems and software design.
 He is also a member of the Greater Houston Partnership Board of Directors and was elected as a director of the Quality Texas Foundation.

-Maldonado holds Bachelor and Masters of Science degrees in Chemical Engineering from Texas A&M University, a Doctorate in Systems and Engineering Management from Texas Tech University, and is an alumnus of the UC Berkeley Haas School of Business.
+Dr. Maldonado holds Bachelor and Masters of Science degrees in Chemical Engineering from Texas A&M University, a Doctorate in Systems and Engineering Management from Texas Tech University, and is an alumnus of the UC Berkeley Haas School of Business.

-Cesar and his wife of 41 years, Liz, enjoy their children, Kristin and Alan Gomez, Marcus, Laura and Jason Rocha, and grandchildren, Julianne and William.
+Cesar and his wife of 42 years, Liz, enjoy their children, Kristin and Alan Gomez, Marcus, Laura and Jason Rocha, and grandchildren, Julianne and William.